zeraphie/zeraphie.github.io/_posts/2022-10-20-home-rules.md

 I try to experience everything at least once, but there's only so many games to play in, and some classes & subclasses look very uninterested when compared to the other options.
 So lets change that!

 ### Warlock
 I very much dislike the lack of spell variety that warlocks have in actual usage, having insanely limited spell slots.
-I think a warlock would be more fun if they had a pool of mana to cast spells from instead, letting them use things like lvl 1 spells
+I think a warlock would be more fun if they had a pool of mana to cast spells from instead, letting them use things more lower level spells instead of solely relying on eldritch blast

 > **Mana Pool**
 >
 > Warlocks have a pool of mana that they can cast spells with, each spell costs the same amount of Mana Points as the spell level casted at.
-The amount of Mana Points that a Warlock has is equal to their Warlock level plus half their Proficiency modifier, and Spells cast this way may only be cast up to 5th level
+The amount of Mana Points that a Warlock has is equal to their Warlock level plus half their Proficiency modifier.
+Spells cast using Mana Points may only be cast up to half your Warlock levels rounded up, up to 5th level spells.
+You regain all expended Mana Points when you finish a short or long rest

 ---